 Step 2: Prioritize by traffic, not by count

-Step 3: Write unique descriptions for top-50
+Step 3: Write unique descriptions for the top pages

-Per article, follow this template:
+Per page, follow this shape:

 [primary keyword phrase] + [unique number/detail] + [user value]